MarioJim/ResumeAndPortfolio/README.md

 ## Languages widget

-Using a virtual DOM, creates a SVG element of a graph with my most used languages with data pulled from the GitHub GraphQL API.
+Creates a graph of my most used languages with data pulled from the GitHub GraphQL API and renders it into a SVG using React and ReactDOMServer.
 Inspired in [anuraghazra's similar card](https://github.com/anuraghazra/github-readme-stats#top-languages-card)